About Australian Bulldog

 The Australian Bulldog is an affectionate breed with family and it also tends to be outgoing.

 The Australian Bulldog has a short, fine coat with a smooth texture that is fairly easy to groom.
 This dog is an average shedder and shedding can be controlled by brushing occasionally with a firm bristle brush.
 You’ll find that this breed comes in various colors including: shades of brindles, reds and fawns, and pied coloring.
 Black or tri-colored coats are recognized but must come from BBD lineage only and no other breeds.
+So these coat colors aren’t nearly as common as the others.

 Photo credit: Aussie Bulldog Club of Australia